saqibmir1/hugo-site-old/content/posts/building-my-site-with-hugo.md

 ## Introduction
 I was watching a youtube video of Luke Smith on how to use hugo and i wanted to give it a try because i was sick and tired of writing same html tags over and over again for every blog post.
-So after reading docs for a little and watching some youtube, i figured it was time to move my site to hugo and it was totally worth it.
+So after reading docs for a while and watching some youtube, i figured it was time to move my site to hugo and it was totally worth it.

 ### What is hugo
 The world’s fastest framework for building websites.With its amazing speed and flexibility, Hugo makes building websites fun again; that's what it says on their website.
 In hugo you